 Curriculum and extra-curricular activities

-Information and Software Technology is an elective in Years 9 and 10 and Information Processes and Technology is a HSC course choice.
+Information and Software Technology is an elective in Years 9 and 10 and Information Processes and Technology and Software Design and Development are HSC course choices.

-Robotics is a popular cocurricular activity and a CCGS team won the Robocup national championship in 2016 and competed for the second time in the world championships in 2017.
+Robotics is a popular cocurricular activity and a CCGS team won the Robocup Junior national championship in 2016 and 2017, and competed for the second time in the world championships in Thailand in 2017.

 Skills and Capabilities